Creatiwity/witycms-doc/settings.md

 ### Icons

-It is also in this section of the website you can edit the icon that will identify your website.
-More often is the brand logo of your company or something represent the content of your website.
+You can edit the icon that will identify your website.
+More often is the brand logo of your company, blog or something has a signification with your website.

 * **favicon (.ico)**: The favicon used in the address bar, bookmarks, tabs, or other shortcuts.
 * **Site's Icon (32x32 px)**: